stellalc7/beat-connection/README.md

 - HTML / SCSS

 ### Functionalities
 Users are invited to search a city, and the `Mixcloud API` fetches a stream connected to that city.
-An iframe is rendered on the page, so users can listen on-site.
+An iframe element ingests the stream url that is returned, and a Mixcloud player is rendered on the page, so users can listen on-site.
 ```js
 searchCity.addEventListener('submit', async function(e) {
   e.preventDefault();